navikt/sparenajob/README.md

 `gradlew.bat shadowJar`

 #### Creating a docker image
-Creating a docker image should be as simple as `docker build -t "no.nav.syfo" .`
+Creating a docker image should be as simple as `docker build -t sparenajob .`

 #### Running a docker image
-`docker run --rm -it -p 8080:8080 "no.nav.syfo"`
+`docker run --rm -it -p 8080:8080 sparenajob`

 ### Upgrading the gradle wrapper
 Find the newest version of gradle here: https://gradle.org/releases/ Then run this command: